cloudevents/spec/cloudevents/formats/protobuf-format.md

 ## 6. Examples

-The following code-snippets show how proto representations might be constucted assuming the availability of some convenience methods.
+The following code-snippets show how proto representations might be constructed assuming the availability of some convenience methods.

 ### 6.1 Plain Text event data